 Project Overview

-Through this project, Electrifying Terminal Trucks to Optimize Freight Yards, all-electric terminal trucks were deployed in the Kansas City and Chicago metropolitan areas.
-Additionally, an all-electric demo truck is available for use at interested fleet sites across the U.S. at no cost except a shipping fee up to $500.
-MEC will create a deployment guide based on the real-world experiences of project subrecipients so fleets across the country can access reliable data in support of cleaner, more efficient freight handling.
 The vehicles funded under this grant are designed and built by Orange EV.
 Based in Riverside, MO, Orange EV was the first American company to commercially build, deploy and service 100% electric Class-8 electric vehicles.
-PennState University will analyze the telematics data, supported by fleet interviews and operational evaluation, from project subrecipients.
+PennState University will analyze the telematics data, supported by interviews and operational evaluation, from the participating fleets below:

-• Hirschbach Motor Lines, a private long-haul carrier specializing in refrigerated and other specialty cargoes, deployed their truck at a client site in Wyandotte County, KS.
+- Hirschbach Motor Lines, a private long-haul carrier specializing in refrigerated and other specialty cargoes, deployed their truck at a client site in Wyandotte County, KS.

 To learn more about the project or to request a presentation, contact Emily Wolfe at MEC.